-- a qualified professional must conduct the evaluation - documentation must be current and include diagnostic test results with subset scores - documentation must include a specific diagnosis/DSM category - documentation to support the diagnosis must be comprehensive - a rationale for requested accommodations must be provided to show how the diagnosis impacts student learning located at https://accommodations.collegeboard.org/documentation-guidelines/disability- documentation organizations.
-Determinations regarding college-testing accommodations are the decision of the testing organizations.
-For students approved for accommodations on college entrance tests, it is the responsibility of the student to notify the testing agency each time the student registers to test with the accommodations.
-Without notification, a student will receive a standard test administration.
+- A qualified professional must conduct the evaluation. - Documentation must be current and include diagnostic test results with subset scores. - Documentation must include a specific diagnosis/DSM category. - Documentation to support the diagnosis must be comprehensive.

+• A rationale for requested accommodations must be provided to show how the diagnosis impacts student learning.

-For more specific documentation requirements for learning issues, ADHD and psychiatric disorders, including criteria for diagnosis and acceptable rationale for accommodations, please see the College Board policies on their website
+For more specific documentation requirements for learning issues, ADHD and psychiatric disorders, including criteria for diagnosis and acceptable rationale for accommodations, please see the College Board policies on their website located at: